-In liquid immersion cooling of the EV battery, the battery cells are completely submerged into the dielectric heat-transfer fluid.
+In liquid immersion cooling of the EV battery, the battery cells are completely submerged in the dielectric heat-transfer fluid.
 This cooling method is called Single-phase Liquid Immersion Cooling (SLIC).

 The dielectric coolant is typically circulated with a pump to ensure it flows continuously throughout the device architecture or circuits.
 It comes directly with all cell walls, tabs, and electrical wiring within the battery module.

 The gadget consists of a radiator or heat exchanger to switch the heat power to the atmosphere.
 The direct liquid coolant absorbs the heat generated through the cells and direct conduction.
 It is then transferred to a heat switch.

 If the heat volume is adequately low, battery module cell partitions can passively cool it.
 For this, it will use convective airflow.
 Full immersion of battery cells additionally guarantees the best thermal management and consistency.